Kornweiss-Medical-LLC/KMLLC/docs/august_hcq_update.md

 The bottom line is that this study epitomizes the problems with a retrospective non-randomized uncontrolled study.
 There is no way to tell how these patients arrived in their respective treatment groups.
 We just can't tell anything from this study in terms of which drugs may or may not have been effective.

-If you want a marked up PDF with my highlights and comments on this study which draws attention to the high points and problems, go [here](/content/docs/references/Arshad%20et%20al.%20-%202020%20-%20Treatment%20with%20hydroxychloroquine,%20azithromycin,%20a.pdf).
+If you want a marked up PDF with my highlights and comments on this study, go [here](references/Arshad%20et%20al.%20-%202020%20-%20Treatment%20with%20hydroxychloroquine,%20azithromycin,%20a.pdf)

 ## Bottom Line on HCQ